arcus/education_modules/sql_basics/sql_basics.md

 A SQL **query** is essentially a question or request for data, written in a specific structure.
 Let's take a closer look at how to compose a SQL query!

-At a high level, we generally provide three pieces of information when constructing SQL "**queries**":
+At a high level, we generally provide three pieces of information when constructing SQL queries:

  1. The name of the **table(s)** where the data is stored.
  2. The **column name(s)** you want to look at from the table(s) you specified.
 Want all the columns?
 You can use an asterisk!